 Problem-solving and logical thinking are the keys to success in this subject.
 Pupils learn to program and code using languages such as Scratch, Python, HTML, CSS and Swift.
 Collaborative work challenges pupils to think originally and self-evaluation helps them to reflect on their learning and come up with independent solutions to their own problems.

 In an increasingly digital world, pupils need to feel comfortable using technology.
 We do our best to ensure that they have the skills to be confident and productive in using software and technology.
 In all ways we encourage pupils to use the resources at their fingertips to explore, analyse and present information responsibly, creatively and with discrimination.

 Online safety, both at home and in school, runs through the curriculum.
 It is crucial that pupils learn to be digitally literate, using tools safely.
 In lessons they explore different scenarios in depth and develop a better sense of the risks of using technology.
 Pupils enter our computer suites excited to learn.
 They leave better prepared to use technology in a safe and responsible manner, and well equipped for the ever-changing digital world in which they live.

 Clubs and Enrichment

 Co-curricular clubs enrich the curriculum and provide opportunities for pupils to work together across age phases to pursue their passion for computing by developing their own games and animations.
 Digital leaders meet on a weekly basis and they work with staff to help promote a safe digital culture at St Paul’s.
-They create videos to educate pupils about online safety and produce articles for their own digital magazine: Digital Eye.
+They create videos to educate pupils about online safety and produce articles for the Technology section of our own digital magazine: 1509.
+Children are encouraged to take part in national competitions and have enjoyed a strong record of success in the Bebras, Perse Coding and PA Raspberry Pi Competitions.
 In recent years the department has run trips to San Francisco, including visits to major technology companies and an Ivy League university.